Intersectional Feminism and Root Causes of Gender-Based Violence

 Addressing the root causes of gender-based violence and human trafficking is a fundamental part of our work.
 As an organization, we go deep.

 Because if we do not address the root causes, then we will simply be doing damage control for the rest of our lives.
-When working to address and prevent gender-based violence, we must address gender inequality, systemic racism, colonialism, ableism, homo/transphobia, capitalism and more.
+When working to prevent violence against women, we must address gender inequality, systemic racism, colonialism, ableism, homo/transphobia, capitalism and more.
 We have to be in this for the ‘long haul’ and anyone doing this work knows that.

 Moreover, Aura Freedom’s work addresses deeply entrenched and rigid gender norms that impede equity and dictate the way people “must” behave.
 We don’t shy away from rape culture, toxic masculinity, and sexism in our communities and in the media.

-There is no quick fix to gender-based violence, but we are ready for the challenge.
+There is no quick fix to violence against women, but we are ready for the challenge.

 After all, it’s what we do.
 Every day.